-As a regional planning organization, DCHC MPO would like to ensure that all of its agencies have a chance to receive funding though the RFF program to support the creation of a robust, multimodal, regional transportation system.
-Further, given the limited availability of RFF, MPO staff would like jurisdictions to submit their strongest projects that meet pressing transportation needs.
+As a regional planning organization, DCHC MPO would like to ensure that all of its jurisdictions and agencies have a chance to receive funding though the RFF program.
+Further, given the limited availability of RFF, MPO staff would like jurisdictions to submit their strongest projects and projects that meet pressing transportation needs.
 For these reasons, the following funding caps exist:

-Individual projects - 40% of federal funding available All projects submitted by an agency - 65% of federal funding available
+Individual projects - 40% of federal funding available

+All projects submitted by an agency - 65% of federal funding available

-Exceptions to this requirement must be approved by the MPO Manager prior to project submittal.
+Exceptions to this requirement must be approved by the MPOManager prior to project submittal.